Canada is an increasingly popular alternative to the United States for UK students who want the quality of a North American university education.

 Canada is a generally very safe country where people treat each other with respect – cars will stop to allow pedestrians to cross the road (just don’t count on that in Montreal however).

-We help students around the world research degree courses, universities and colleges – including accommodation, fees, and sport – and to make the right choice in changing times.
-Featuring our independent UK university league tables and rankings, overall and by subject.
+We help students around the world to research courses, universities and colleges.
+We provide information for all of the key parts of university research – including accommodation, fees and sport – to help students make the right choice.